Who are we?

 Where can I compete?

 To those not familiar with the .50BMG calibre, the muzzle energy can be in excess of 10,000 ft/lbs depending on the loading, with a muzzle velocity usually just under 3000 ft/sec.
 As such the majority of UK ranges are not suitable.
-Click here for a list of ranges that can be attended either as a member of the FCSA (UK) or as a guest of another club.
+The FCSA UK has regular bookings at a numbe rof suitable ranges that can be attended either as a member of the FCSA (UK) or as a guest, assuming you are in posession of a valid firearms certificate.
 Some ranges allow the use of calibres over 50BMG, contact the club Chairman Chris for details.